I shape stories, systems,

 I’m a multidisciplinary artist and creative strategist working at the intersection of emotion, design, technology, and sound.

-I also write The Blue Algorithm — a publication about clarity, creativity, and how to stay human in a world that wasn’t built for it.
+I also write The Blue Algorithm — a publication about clarity, creativity, and trying to figure out how we stay human while technology gets weird.

 Across every project, I ask: